 The cascading notes of Ol’ Lilly’s hunting horn were some of the signature sounds by which he was known, as peculiar to the man as the recognizable songs of his mixed-breed dogs.
 It could be said that throughout his life, he was a man more relaxed and intimate with wild places and his faithful, panting canines than with any friend or wife.

-Lilly was a latter day Daniel Boone in his canvas pants, brogans and coonskin cap, packing a Winchester 1886 or 1894 rifle and a huge handmade knife.
+Lilly was a latter-day Daniel Boone in his canvas pants, brogans, and a coonskin cap, packing a Winchester 1886 or 1894 rifle and a huge handmade knife.
 Like Boone before him, he endlessly sought out new vistas and challenges, in an attempt to escape the population density and social propriety that his relentless hunting of lions and bears had actually helped make possible.
-He lives on as a larger-than-life legend among the rural folk of Louisiana, Texas, New Mexico and Arizona…. and particularly among the individualistic residents of the Gila National Forest where he hunted throughout the latter half of his life.
+He lives on as a larger-than-life legend among the rural folk of Louisiana, Texas, New Mexico, and Arizona… and particularly among the individualistic residents of the Gila National Forest where he hunted throughout the latter half of his life.
 Only recently have the last folks died who could remember having met Lilly, and their children and grandchildren continue to be the keepers and tellers of his timeless tale.

 As he himself tells it in Frank Dobie’s The Legend of Ben Lilly, “My reputation is bigger than I am.
 It is like a shadow when I stand in front of the sun in late evening.”

-Their fevered allegiance to a calling or a way of being has always come at a cost, be it misunderstanding, oppression or neglect.
-Among Native American tribes such personalities were highly valued as soothsayers, healers, teachers and agents of Spirit during moments of crisis…. but the remainder of the time their wild eyed intensity could be just a little too much for their brethren, resulting in medicine men and shamans usually setting up their lodges at the extreme outer edges of any village or camp.
+Their fevered allegiance to a calling or a way of being has always come at a cost, be it a misunderstanding, oppression, or neglect.
+Among Native American tribes such personalities were highly valued as soothsayers, healers, teachers, and agents of Spirit during moments of crisis… but the remainder of the time their wild-eyed intensity could be just a little too much for their brethren, resulting in medicine men and shamans usually setting up their lodges at the extreme outer edges of any village or camp.

-The Buddha would have died unknown and been viewed as crazy while he lived, if no one had taken the time to really listen to him.
-Joan of Arc may have been an “emissary of the Lord” and bore his ring, but she avoided the fire only so long as she served the interests of church, state and king.
+The Buddha would have died unknown and been viewed as crazy while he lived if no one had taken the time to really listen to him.
+Joan of Arc may have been an “emissary of the Lord” and bore his ring, but she avoided the fire only so long as she served the interests of the church, state, and king.
 Sioux warrior Crazy Horse was honored for his brilliance and excess during that tribe’s frequent battles, but few people wanted to sit and have tea with him in the peaceful weeks or months between.
-The pundits, party goers and power brokers of Washington DC found famed Indian-fighter Davy Crocket entertaining– but also crude, odoriferous and overbearing.
-And oddly enough, the issue that put an end to the famed Indian-fighter’s career as a U.S. Congressman, was daring to object to President Jackson’s policy of forcibly removing Indian tribes from the land of the ancestors who lived, loved and died before them.
+The pundits, partygoers, and power brokers of Washington DC found famed Indian fighter Davy Crocket entertaining– but also crude, odoriferous and overbearing.
+And oddly enough, the issue that put an end to the famed Indian fighter’s career as a U.S. Congressman, was daring to object to President Jackson’s policy of forcibly removing Indian tribes from the land of the ancestors who lived, loved, and died before them.

-Ben Lilly was just such a man, neither noble nor licentious, but authentic to a fault.
-He was in some ways closer kin to the lions and bears that he hunted than either the settled country folk who adored him or the government men who eventually paid his wage.
-Like those other furry beasts of the forests and deserts, it could be said that the always bearded Ben Lilly was cut from a wilder cloth.
+Ben Lilly was just such a man, neither noble nor licentious but authentic to a fault.
+He was in some ways closer kin to the lions and bears that he hunted than the settled country folk who adored him or the government men who eventually paid his wage.
+Like those other furry beasts of the forests and deserts, it could be said that the always-bearded Ben Lilly was cut from a wilder cloth.